phuquoc164/AAAforREST/README.md

 Program requirement
 ----------------------

-* Install node.js and the package ldapjs
+* Install node.js and the package ldapjs (npm install)

-* Create a config.json without commentaries
+* Create a config.json without comments or config.js with comments

 * Modify the port number inside ProxyHTTP.js